 A. Required Courses

 In addition to the Graduation Requirements described in the Academic Rules section of this Catalog, students are required to pass all first year and upper division required courses as listed below.
+J.D. students shall have priority enrollment in any course required for the J.D. degree, needed for bar examination preparation, or required for bar admission.

 Students matriculating between fall 2016 and fall 2019 are required to earn a minimum of 83 credits and satisfy the below requirements.